 How did people shop before the internet?

-Before the internet, you couldn’t find something online and get it delivered to your door the next day.
-So instead:
+Before the internet, you couldn't find something online and get it delivered the next day.

 How did people work and learn before Google?

-Google launched in 1998, so before that people couldn’t quickly google something for an answer.
-You had to solve it yourself or look it up.
+Google launched in 1998, so before that, you couldn't just google something.
+You had to work for the answer.

 People used typewriters and fax machines